curvedinf/dir-assistant/README.md

 If you would like to connect to a custom API server, such as your own ollama, llama.cpp, LMStudio, vLLM, or other OpenAPI-compatible API server, dir-assistant supports this.
-To configure for this, open the config with `dir-assistant config open` and make following changes (LMStudio's base_url shown for this example):
+To configure for this, open the config with `dir-assistant config open` and make following changes:

 ```toml
 [DIR_ASSISTANT]